fishfolk/jumpy/book/src/multiplayer.md

 # Multiplayer

 Connection process in the FishFight is extremely low-level right now.
-We do not have matchmaking server and we want to collect data and network setups and possible problems before doing the process fully automatic.
+We do not have a matchmaking server and we want to collect data and network setups and possible problems before doing the process fully automatic.

 ![image](https://user-images.githubusercontent.com/910977/133952684-19e7f10a-ed80-49e6-8a31-205f28a78c39.png)